byu-oit/github-action-tf-plan-comment/README.md

 GitHub Action to make a comment on a pull request with the proposed updated terraform plan

-This action takes in a JSON representation of your terraform plan and creates a comment on the Pull Request (PR) with basic info about what the plan will create, update, replace, or delete.
+This action takes in the terraform plan and creates a comment on the Pull Request (PR) with basic info about what the plan will create, update, replace, or delete.

-**Note:** this action does not run terraform plan for you, you must pass in the plan as an input.
+**Note:** this action does not run terraform plan for you, you must pass in the plan as an input as well as the directory of the terraform configuration (where the plan and .terraform dir are located after `terraform init`).

 ## Usage
 ```yaml